-Although we have not given a number on how much a fine should be, but these are things that can be reviewed at a later time.
-If I am mistaken, correct me, but we are proud of you because you are an Inuk, even if you cannot speak Inuktitut, we are proud of you.
+because you are an Inuk, even if you cannot speak Inuktitut, we are proud of you.
 Our children are no different, many, and we are really proud.
 There are young people, children who are able to speak Inuktitut, we are proud of them too.
-Our Inukness, it's not pick and choose, you're good, you're not good, it should not be the case.
+Our Inukness is not picking and choosing you're good, you're not good; it should not be the case.
 We are Inuit, we use our language, we can move forward, if we strengthen that in our legislation.

-As Inuit, even if we're not 100% Inuk with maybe a non-Inuk father or mother, don't think of those because we are Inuit.
+As Inuit, even if we're not 100 percent Inuk with maybe a non-Inuk father or mother, don't think of those because we are Inuit.
 Our language is strong, it gives us our identity, and these have to be protected in legislation and strengthen that legislation.
 How much fine should you pay?
 We have not outlined that at NTI, but it can always be reviewed, and if we do come up with a figure, we will be able to provide that information through letter to the Committee.
 Thank you.